-Due to our valuation allowance, the \$11.2 million of unrecognized tax benefits would not affect the effective tax rate, if recognized.
+Due to our valuation allowance, the \$10.9 million of unrecognized tax benefits would not affect the effective tax rate, if recognized.
 It is the Company's practice to recognize interest and penalties related to income tax matters in income tax expense.
-As of December 31, 2022, we had no accrued interest and penalties related to uncertain tax positions.
+As of December 31, 2023, we had no accrued interest and penalties related to uncertain tax positions.
 We do not expect any material changes to the estimated amount of liability associated with our uncertain tax positions within the next 12 months.

 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was enacted and signed into law in response to the COVID-19 pandemic.
 The CARES Act includes changes to the tax provisions that benefits business such as the Employee Retention Credit ("ERC").
 The ERC provides an eligible employer with a tax credit that is allowed against certain employment taxes.
 We qualified for federal government assistance through the ERC provisions for the period between January 1, 2021 and September 30, 2021.
 We recognize government grants when there is reasonable assurance of compliance with grant conditions and receipt of the credits.
-As of December 31, 2022, we expect one-time refunds totaling \$6.0 million, which are included in the consolidated balance sheets as prepaid expenses and other current assets, as well as in the consolidated statements of operations and comprehensive loss as an offset to the related employee expenses within research and development, general and administrative, and sales and marketing expenses.
+For the year ended December 31, 2022, we recorded a one-time refund totaling \$6.0 million, which was included in the consolidated balance sheets as prepaid expenses and other current assets, as well as in the consolidated statements of operations and comprehensive loss as an offset to the related employee expenses within research and development, general and administrative, and sales and marketing expenses.
+The one-time \$6.0 million refund was received in the second quarter of 2023.

 Beginning January 1, 2022, the Tax Cuts and Jobs Act (the "Tax Act") eliminated the option to deduct research and development expenditures in the current year and requires taxpayers to capitalize such expenses pursuant to IRC Section 174.
 The capitalized expenses are amortized over a 5-year period for domestic expenses and over a 15-year period for foreign expenses.
-As a result of this provision of the Tax Act, deferred tax assets related to capitalized research expenses increased by \$21 million.
+As a result of this provision of the Tax Act, deferred tax assets related to capitalized research expenses increased by \$21 million during the year ended December 31, 2022.